Tobias Wolff: Writing

 Wolff chronicled his early life in two memoirs.
 This Boy's Life (1989), winner of the Los Angeles Times Book Award for Biography, is devoted to the author's adolescence in Seattle and Newhalem, a remote company town in the North Cascade mountains of Washington.
 The memoir describes the nomadic and uncertain life Wolff and his mother led after his parents divorced.
 His mother's subsequent marriage to a man who was revealed as an abusive husband and stepfather deeply affected their lives.
 In Pharaoh's Army (1994) records Wolff's U.S. Army tour of duty in Vietnam.

 He published a third collection of stories, The Night in Question, in 1997.
-His fourth short-story book, Our Story Begins (2008), includes both new and previously published stories.
+His fourth short-story collection, Our Story Begins: New and Selected Stories (2008), includes both new and previously published stories.

 Whether he is writing fiction or non-fiction, Wolff's prose is characterized by an exploration of personal/biographical and existential terrain.
 As Wyatt Mason wrote in the London Review of Books, "Typically, his protagonists face an acute moral dilemma, unable to reconcile what they know to be true with what they feel to be true.
 Duplicity is their great failing, and Wolff's main theme."

 Elsewhere Wolff said of the personal nature of his work: "I have to be able, with a straight face, to tell myself that something is nonfiction if I say it's nonfiction.
 That's why, although there are autobiographical elements in some of my stories, I still call them fiction because that's what they are.
 Even though they may have been set into motion by some catalyst of memory."

 In 1989, Wolff was chosen as recipient of the Rea Award for the Short Story.
 Wolff has received the O. Henry Award on three occasions, for the stories "In the Garden of North American Martyrs" (1981), "Next Door" (1982), and "Sister" (1985).
 In 2008, he was awarded The Story Prize for Our Story Begins.